 Ask About a Cash Advance

 You can speak to your employer about a cash advance and a lot of large organisations have this in place to help their employees.
 This may include an interest-free loan with your full monthly salary 30 days in advance.
 However there may be strict terms surrounding this such as when this must be paid back or whether it gets taken out of future wages.
 You may not be able to use this every month, but a lot of large corporations have this facility in place to assist their employees.

-Speak to Your Union Representative
+Speak to Your Union Representative or Chamber of Commerce

 In the US, you are likely to be represented by a union if you are employed by someone.
 You can speak to your union representation who should be able to give you a list of options if you need financial assistance.

 Typically, there are financial schemes in place or ways that unions are designed to help, without it being awkward and difficult to approach your employer.